boot-clj/boot/README.md

   `mkoutdir!` function.
 Tasks emit artifacts exclusively into these staging directories.
 These directories are deleted automatically by boot the same as the temporary directories described above.
-They are cleaned automatically by Boot at the start of each build cycle.
+They are cleaned automatically by boot at the start of each build cycle.
 Staging directories are also in the build class path so they can be used as input for other tasks (or not) as required.
 Files in staging directories at the end of the build cycle which have not been consumed by another task (see below) will be synced to the